 Can I just help myself to an abandoned vessel that has been discarded or left on public waters of the state?

 No!
 It is a crime in the state of Florida to take an abandoned vessel without first getting title to it, doing so is considered theft.
 Failure to comply with Section 705.103, Florida Statutes could result in fines or even jail time.

 If I see a vessel that I believe is abandoned, how do I make claim to it and start the claims process?

 The first requirement is to report it to a law enforcement agency.
 The law enforcement agency will collect a fee for beginning an investigation, conduct an investigation under Section 705.103, Florida Statutes, and determine the owner of the vessel.
-If the vessel is not claimed in the process of the investigation, the law enforcement agency may transfer it to the finder with a bill of sale and evidence of the investigation.
+If the vessel is not claimed in the process of the investigation, the law enforcement agency may allow the transfer to the finder with evidence of the investigation and a copy of the Lost or Abandoned Property Certificate FWCDLE-003.
 The finder would then make application to the Florida Department of Highway Safety and Motor Vehicles (DHSMV) to have the title put into his name.

 What am I required to bring to the DHSMV when making application to transfer the title into my name?

 Please review document VSTL-29 of the Florida DHSMV explaining the procedures for acquiring such title.
 Remember, the investigation referred to in this document must be completed by a law enforcement agency.

 How long does this process usually take and how much does it usually cost?